What should I bring to family camp?

 What are the cabins like?

 The cabins are fully enclosed stone and log cabins.
 Each cabin has its own bathroom with toilets, sinks and showers.
 The cabins all encircle our main campus areas and are a key part of the social dynamic.
-All beds are single beds and most are built in wooden bunk beds with traditional 3-4 inch camp mattresses.
+All beds are single beds and most are built in wooden bunk beds with 3-4 inch inner spring mattresses.
 All top bunks have ladders and rails to ensure safe sleeping for children.
-Each camper also has an assigned large locker and storage drawer where they can store all clothes and personal belongings.
+Each camper also has large lockers and storage drawers where they can store all clothes and personal belongings.
+To see some pictures of our cabins and facilities please click here.

 Can we sleep outside under the stars?